tpulkit/txt2vid/README.md

   * receiver -- machine for watching output streaming content, typically will be your local machine.

 * Server can be same as receiver if the server has access to GPU for running streamable lip-syncing code.
-  In that case, some installments and port-forwarding for playing streaming video output using ffplay as described in sections below are not necessary.
+  In that case, port-forwarding for playing streaming video output using ffplay as described in sections below is not necessary.

 * Sender and Receiver can be different local machines.